apache/camel-website/content/blog/2020/12/Camel37-Whatsnew/index.md

 The [camel-vertx-kafka](https://camel.apache.org/components/latest/vertx-kafka-component.html) component is intended to be (more) feature complete with the existing camel-kafka component.
 We will continue this work for the next couple of Camel releases.

-The existing camel-kafka component has a few issues reported, which we want to fix in the upcoming releases, and at the same time we can offer this new camel-kafka-component as an alternative and potential a better component in the future.

 ### DataSonnet